-Case in point:
+Case in point: Window manufacturers

 Offering Management, among other technologies, is now creating opportunities for construction companies.
-To begin with, buildings are massive and complex projects that are not considered ‘ready’ when the construction project is finished but rather set in to a maintenance phase.
+Buildings are massive and complex projects that are not considered ‘ready’ when the construction project is finished - but rather set into a maintenance phase.
 Ideally, buildings can be seen as ecosystems that a network of subcontractors maintain and develop with full automation according to the property owner’s development strategy.

 Higher profits with smart quoting

-From an Offering Management perspective this unlocks massive commercial opportunities for Offering Management enabled companies that manufacture products or services for the construction industry.
+From an Offering Management perspective, this unlocks massive commercial opportunities for Offering Management enabled companies that manufacture products or services for the construction industry.

-While manufacturer B is still waiting to allocate sales support from production, manufacturer A has already delivered their quote using less resources in the sales process as well as improving their opportunity of winning the deal with higher profit.
+While manufacturer B is still waiting to allocate sales support from production, manufacturer A has already delivered their quote using fewer resources in the sales process as well as improving their opportunity of winning the deal with higher profit.

 The order-to-delivery process can be done with Offering Management tools that talk to each other in every step, from design to delivery to service.
-The bottom line is that Offering Management tools and methods lower the costs and waste in every part of the process, from design to manufacturing and finally to distribution and lifecycle services - a lucrative offer for construction companies with high ambition in delivery schedules and environmental strategy.
+The bottom line is that Offering Management tools and methods lower the costs and waste in every part of the process, from design to manufacturing and finally to distribution and lifecycle services - a lucrative offer for construction companies with high ambition delivery schedules and environmental strategy.